Six months with the first semi-mainstream sex robot for men.

 When I got to the point where I couldn’t take any more goodness, I cut the power and just sat still in my chair for a few minutes and composed myself.
 I kept thinking about the vivid fantasy that the Launch had inspired, and the fact that I was just gotten off by…well, something other than myself, but not by my wife either.
 (Yes, she’s all thumbs up on the Launch experiment.
 She’s an In Bed co-editor and knew she was marrying a sex nerd.)

 I cleaned all the stuff up and put the Launch back on to charge.
 As I slid under the covers next to my sleeping wife, I had a funny feeling—a slight tinge of confused guilt.
 Sure, I’ve masturbated and come to bed a few times—no big deal.
 Some nights people need sleep more than they needs sex, and that’s cool.
 I’m a big boy and I can fend for myself when I need to.
 But I’ve never come to bed with that kind of “just fucked” feeling that normally comes only from having sex with someone, and I was feeling a hint of that mental charge from having had a go with the Launch.
 I guess I felt like I had a brush with cheating.
-Rationally, I knew I had just used a really elaborate sex toy and part of me was kind of relishing this safe thrill, but I was also having a “whoa, uh-oh” moment too.
+Rationally, I knew I had just used a really elaborate sex toy and part of me was kind of relishing this safe but naughty thrill, but I was also having a “whoa, uh-oh” moment too.
 It was definitely a head trip and it really made me think about what’s in store for us in the future as sex toys and artificial intelligence become connected.
 And that was just from using the Launch in manual mode.
 I was still weeks from trying the interactive stuff.

 Observations from the next few tests in manual mode